lisamonozlai/lisamonozlai/README.md

 ## What You’ll Find Here

-The projects in this GitHub space are intentionally documented in **plain language**, with transparent reasoning and clear explanations.
+My projects are documented in **plain language**, with transparent reasoning and clear explanations.
 They’re designed to:

 - support data literacy
 - show how technical work connects to real-world decisions
 - make data more accessible to non-technical audiences
-- demonstrate how program management and data strategy reinforce each other

 ## Explore My Work